 There are two reasons for this:

-But anyway, manuka honey's proven efficacy against certain bacterias raises two questions:
+But anyway, manuka honey's proven efficacy against certain bacteria raises two questions:

 However, before we go any further, I think it's wise to mention that if you are thinking of buying manuka honey, ensure you are buying the real thing, and not an expensive fake.